WooCommerce Storefront Theme Reviewed – Is It Any Good? Should You Use It?

 By using Storefront, you can be assured of seamless integration with the core version of WooCommerce and WooCommerce plugins extensions.
 This is something you are not always guaranteed of with WordPress themes that state they are “WooCommerce-Friendly”.

 Despite being offered free of charge, Automattic offer great support for Storefront.
-There’s a large documentation area that explains how the theme works, a development blog and a discussion board for submitting feature requests.
+There’s a large documentation area that explains how the theme works and a discussion board for submitting feature requests.
 WooCommerce customers can also receive support via the WooCommerce help desk, whilst everyone else can get help via the Storefront support forum on WordPress.org.

 Setting Up & Customising Storefront